Ruby1993/market-analytics-hw/README.md

 If you really get stuck, you can copy the table found at the bottom of [this page](https://www.walkscore.com/cities-and-neighborhoods/), but you will need to find latitude and longitude values for each city, for part 2 below, somewhere else.

 ## 2. Geospatial Visualization
 Plot the cities on a map, using a tool of your choice.
-Choose one dimension in the data (walk score, vacancy, etc.) to visualize such that relative differences in values can be gleaned from the map.
+Choose one dimension in the data (walk score, vacancy, etc.) to visualize, such that relative differences in the values can be gleaned from the map.

 ## 3. Variable Relationships
 Plot the relationship between walk score and three real estate variables: inventory, vacancy, and asking rent (again using the tool of your choice).
 Discuss what patterns you see, if any, and briefly explain further steps you might take to explore this data.